quantum-quirks/oldperitia/docs/source/features.rst

 .. image:: ./images/aura-color-picker.png

+To change aura color, you can use the built in color dialog to select re-defined color palettes or use the blend and gradient function to define custom colors.
 This will allow you to make the cursor stand out more against the background.

 ``2 Increasing Aura size`` ⚪🞅🞉🞆🞇🞈🞉🞊